cdapio/cdap/cdap-docs/hydrator-manual/source/developing-pipelines.rst

 Prebuilt JARs
 -------------
-In a case where you'd like to use prebuilt third-party JARs (such as a JDBC driver) as a plugin, please refer to the section on :ref:`Using Third-Party Jars
+In a case where you'd like to use prebuilt third-party JARs (such as a JDBC driver) as a plugin, please refer to the section on :ref:`Deploying Third-Party Jars
-<cdap-apps-third-party-jars>`.
+<cask-hydrator-third-party-plugins>`.